oppo-us-research/PoP-Net/README.md

 Three data folders with the following directory structure are provided to demonstrate the usage of this dataset.
 You are welcome to use the torrent file(**"./dataset.torrent"**) to download the dataset(~800GB).
 We recommended you use [bittorent](https://www.bittorrent.com/) as the download client.
-These three folders by default are placed in current directory together with 'util' folder.
+The downloaded dataset includes three folders which are expected to be placed under the root directory of the this repo together with 'util' folder.
+The detailed directory structures are explained as below:
 ```
     dataset
     ├── train_val